kubernetes/website/docs/admin/resourcequota/index.md

 ## Compute Resource Quota

-The total sum of [compute resources](/docs/user-guide/compute-resources) requested by pods in a namespace can be limited.
+The total sum of [compute resources](/docs/user-guide/compute-resources) and [storage resources](/docs/user-guide/persistent-volumes) requested in a namespace can be limited.
 The following compute resource types are supported:

 | Resource Name | Description |
 | ------------ | ----------- |